Is Duke the Best Women’s Basketball Program Without a Title?

 The three sportsbooks currently in operation are regulated by the Cherokee Tribal Gaming Commission.
 All three are retail locations hosted by tribal casinos.

 It's hard to estimate how much the North Carolina sports betting market will generate now that the state has decided to legalize online sports betting.
 However, it could be comparable to neighboring states Tennessee ($7.3 billion handle, $120 million tax revenue) and Virginia ($8.1 billion; $72 million).
 Some estimates have NC sports betting generating as high as $600 million in gross gaming revenue at maturity.

 When online sportsbooks in North Carolina become available, there are several factors to consider when assessing betting apps or sites.
 Here are some things our BetCarolina.com experts are monitoring when picking the best ones.

 The operators who get licenses for North Carolina sportsbooks will likely be live in other online sports betting markets.
 Look for reviews of North Carolina sportsbook apps and sites.

 Most North Carolina sports betting apps and sites will offer all the popular sports betting wager types.
 But you may find some have particular features, making them stand out.
 There may also be a disparity in the number of different sports.

 Experienced online bettors may notice differences between prices and odds on sporting events.
-It's recommended to find which sportsbooks have the best odds.
-By spotting this, you can get the best value.
+It's recommended to find which NC sportsbooks have the best odds.
+By researching this, you can get the best value.

 All mobile and online sports betting operators will offer a welcome bonus.
 These come in the form of a deposit match bonus, bet refunds, risk-free bets and more.
 Check out different promos available from sportsbooks.

 The mobile and online sports betting experience depends on the website or app.
 Look for a sportsbook with an intuitive design, making it easy to find what you're looking for.
 Navigation should be quick and simple – and placing your wagers should be hassle-free.